Union Jack flag icon Canada flag Canada Ireland flag Ireland

 How to prepare for a storm

-• Sign up for severe weather warnings at metoffice.gov.uk or keep up-to-date with the latest weather news using local TV or radio stations
+• Sign up for severe weather warnings at metoffice.gov.uk or keep up to date with the latest weather news using local TV or radio stations.

-• Arrange for any bushes or trees that could damage windows in high winds to be trimmed back
+• Arrange for any bushes or trees that could damage windows in high winds to be trimmed back.

-• Secure loose objects in the churchyard and grounds - such as ladders, benches, or anything else that could be blown into windows
+• Secure loose objects in the churchyard and grounds - such as ladders, benches or anything else that could be blown into windows.

 • Close and securely fasten doors and windows, particularly those on the windward side of the building and especially large doors.